 Giorgio is the son of a middle-class Jewish family, long friends of the Finzi-Continis; he plays tennis on their court and studies with the Finzi-Contini patriarch, a professor.
 Giorgio is desperately in love with Micol Finzi-Contini, the professor's dazzlingly beautiful daughter and his friend since childhood, but her feelings towards him are more ambiguous.
-Persons in their social circle include Micol's brother Alberto, Giorgio's brother Alberto, another local Jew named Lattes, and Bruno Malnate, who is a Gentile but an anti-fascist.
+Persons in their social circle include Micol's brother Alberto, Giorgio's brother Alberto, another local Jew named Bruno Lattes, and Giampiero Malnate, who is a Gentile but an anti-fascist.

 - Day of the Jackboot: The jackboot has already been on Italy's neck for 16 years or so, but this film depicts the point at which it turned against Italy's Jews.

 - Downer Ending: And how.
 The Finzi-Continis are rounded up along with Giorgio's father.
 In Real Life almost all the Jews of Ferrara that were arrested died in the Holocaust.